 Security Awareness vs. Privacy Awareness

 For privacy awareness, users need to understand that their customers, partners and employees have specific rights and should expect reasonable protection of their personal information.
-And the organization probably needs to support the legislative requirements of many industries, states, and countries.
-Various privacy laws impose different responsibilities on organizations.
+And the organisation probably needs to support the legislative requirements of many industries, states, and countries.
+Various privacy laws impose different responsibilities on organisations.
 These responsibilities can range from governance provisions, documentation, vendor management, risk analysis and more.

 How an Integrated Solution Can Fulfill Security and Privacy Needs

-Organizations are recognizing that their privacy and security training must be integrated for three main reasons.
+Organisations are recognising that their privacy and security training must be integrated for three main reasons.
 First, managing, administering and supporting two separate platforms is not efficient or cost-effective.
 Second, security awareness training now includes extensive privacy and compliance training, sourced from experts around the world.
-Finally, and most importantly, a centralized platform enables the organization to carefully control who gets what training when.
+Finally, and most importantly, a centralised platform enables the organisation to carefully control who gets what training when.

 Users can easily grow numb to excessive training—the time requirements must be carefully managed.
-With targeted content and centralized administration, security and privacy awareness training can be assigned and monitored based on the privacy and security needs of the organization; avoiding the ineffective ‘one-size fits all’ approach that can be burdensome to users and training administrators.
+With targeted content and centralised administration, security and privacy awareness training can be assigned and monitored based on the privacy and security needs of the organisation; avoiding the ineffective ‘one-size fits all’ approach that can be burdensome to users and training administrators.

 The way forward is security awareness training that includes privacy content from privacy experts.
 Proofpoint recently announced the acquisition of The Defence Works and a partnership with Solove’s company, TeachPrivacy, adding additional variety, formats and more extensive compliance content to the Proofpoint security awareness training platform.